 -The training, while good, is more of a teaser in my opinion.
-I’d say it’s 30% of what you need to get things going, which is still good, but not good/complete enough.
+This is in context to the $1 trial: I’d say it’s 30% of what you need to get things going, which is still good, but not good/complete enough.

 -There are numerous “tools” which are basically sales pages to third party programs.
 Having too much stuff to buy and not enough of a complete, central program all in one area is going to confuse beginners (and their wallets).
 Here’s an example:

 -The upsells.
 John makes it clear they are optional, but their prices…my goodness.
 Why does it have to be so expensive?

 $297 turned into $997 if you don’t act right away?
 And the $187 one that goes down to $97?
 They may even be great, but I can tell you this much:

 -No real reason to stay past the trial.
 The $47/month doesn’t appear to give you anything else other than what you already get with the $1 trial.

 -Potential upsell #3?
 There’s a number to call once you join for a 30 minute consultation.
 I often stay away from these as they are generally more like sales calls.
 I don’t know if this is the case here, but I am weary of trying it, so my review will not reflect this…